rithviknimma/Ping-CLI/README.md

 # Ping-CLI (Linux)
 A small Ping CLI application for Linux.
 This CLI app accepts a hostname or an IP address as its argument, then sends ICMP "echo requests" in a loop to the target while receiving "echo reply" messages.
-It reports loss and RTT times for each sent message.
+It reports loss and RTT times for each sent message, along with mininum, maximum, average and total RTT times.

 For Linux machines only.